Folding in Poker

 FOLDING POST-FLOP

-When we get to postflop, knowing when to fold can be trickier as there aren’t predetermined ranges you can follow.
+When we get to post-flop, knowing when to fold can be trickier as there aren’t pre-set ranges you can follow.
 Instead, you need to factor in your opponent’s range, your hand strength, and the pot odds you’re being given to determine whether a fold is the right option.

 Those who like to take a game theory optimal (GTO) approach may find it easier to know when to fold.
 One method they can employ is called Minimum Defense Frequency.
-This is a method that players can use to determine how much of their range they should continue with, factoring in their opponent’s bet.
-Working out MDF is typically done using the following equation – pot size / (pot size + bet size).
+This is a strategy that players can use to determine how much of their range they should continue with, factoring in their opponent’s bet.
+Working out MDF is typically done using the following equation: pot size / (pot size + bet size).

 We mentioned earlier that almost all the players you’re likely to face at the tables aren’t going to be playing balanced enough to make MDF a necessity.
 In fact, it can be more profitable to look for areas of imbalance from your opponents and try to exploit those.
-Here are common examples you can use in-game to make it easier to know when to fold postflop:
+Here are a few common scenarios you can use in-game to make it easier to know when to fold post-flop:

-• When you’re playing against a tight player who rarely bluffs who’s made a big bet.
+• When you’re playing against a tight player who rarely bluffs and they make a large bet.

 • When a previously passive player starts betting aggressively.

-These are all scenarios that are extremely under-bluffed, so if you come across any of these in-game, you should be highly cautious about continuing against a bet.
+These are all scenarios that are generally under-bluffed, so if you come across any of these in-game, you should be extremely cautious about continuing against a bet.

 • When you have a pocket pair, and two or more overcards hit the flop.